Nikon D850 versus Pentax K-1

 - More affordable: Was introduced into a lower priced category (45 percent cheaper at launch).

-If the count of individual advantages (bullet points above) is taken as a guide, the D850 emerges as the winner of the contest (8 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D850 emerges as the winner of the contest (8 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 |Pentax K-1 (⇒ lft)||-||84/100 Silver||5/5||4.5/5||5/5||2016||1,799||latest||check|